 Custom camera implementation in Unity —— External frame data source

-Through the external frame data source (ExternalFrameSource), developers can extend EasyAR Sense with custom camera implementations to support specific head-mounted devices or other input devices.
-The following content introduces the type structure and interface definition of the external frame data source.
+Through the external frame data source (ExternalFrameSource), developers can extend EasyAR Sense with a custom camera implementation to support specific head-mounted devices or other input devices.
+The following describes the type structure and interface definitions of the external frame data source.

 Before you begin